guptaaastha/journal/README.md

 # JOURNAL

 #### A simple ReactJS web app to save your diary entries on the go.
-You can select colour, add and delete entries which are stored on the browser.
+You can select colour, add, edit and delete entries which are stored on the browser.

 <img src="public/images/journal.gif" alt="journal-gif" height="500">